 - The application fee paid via the link above.

 Role and Responsibility of the Composer

-The winning composer will be asked to serve on this panel, to talk about his/her composition, and to interact with other panelists in front of a campus-wide audience comprised of music students, music faculty, and guests from across campus.
+This year, the performance of the winning composition will take place on Wednesday, October 1 at 7:30pm, following a pre-concert panel discussion.
+The winning composer will be asked to serve on this panel, to talk about his/her composition, and to interact with other panelists in front of an audience comprised of music students, music faculty, and guests from across campus.

 About the Competition

-Each year, a different KSC professional or student ensemble may be chosen to present the new work.
-The winning composition of the Keene State College 2013 Call for Scores will be performed by faculty members in the Department of Music.
+Each year, a different KSC professional or student ensemble may be chosen to present the KSC Call for Scores winning composition.
+The 2014 winning composition will be performed by faculty members from the Department of Music.

-To that end, submissions to the 2013 Call for Scores will be viewed by an in-house committee of faculty performers and composers.
-A winner will be announced by August 15, 2013.
+Submissions to the 2014 Call for Scores will be viewed by an in-house committee of faculty performers and composers.
+A winner will be announced by August 15, 2014.